italo-granato/snpReady/README.md

 ```R
 install.packages("snpReady")
 ```
 The snpReady package has `impute` package as dependency.
 However, the package is available at bioconductor[https://bioconductor.org/].
-To install this package in the R - version 3.6
+To install this package in the current R version

 ```R
 if (!requireNamespace("BiocManager", quietly = TRUE))